2decomp-fft/2decomp-fft/submissionjoss/paper.md

 The updated 2DECOMP&FFT mainly uses a mix of CUDA-Fortran and openACC for the GPU porting together with CUDA-aware-MPI and NCCL for the communications.
 In addition to previous work, the FFT module is ported to GPUs using cuFFT.
-The next step is also to use openMP for GPU porting to support both AMD and Intel GPU hardware.
+The next step is also to implement OpenMP for GPU porting to support both AMD and Intel GPU hardware.

 # How to use 2DECOMP&FFT
 The 2D Pencil Decomposition API is defined with three Fortran module which should be used by applications as: